 Higher Ed Experts conferences are a great place to take this first (or the big next!) step on your presenter journey, because my job is to help you showcase your expertise.

 As a small school for digital professionals working in universities and colleges, Higher Ed Experts strives to provide a platform for new voices or fresh ideas from more experienced voices to advance the careers of all our learners, you and your colleagues.

 If you read so far and do some work on higher ed content, why not take this step now — or if you are a seasoned presenter, why not take it again with us this year?

-Take that leap, submit a proposal for the 2020 Higher Ed Content Conference before January 22, 2020 and start your presenter story.
+Take that leap, submit a proposal for the 2020 Higher Ed WEBSITES Conference before April 1st, 2020 and start your presenter story.
 I can’t wait to hear about it and meet you!

 Conference proposal: from brainstorming to submitting in 60 minutes